 We prepare a draft letter, providing a brief summary of the main strengths and areas for development from the inspection.
-We send you a confidential draft for your comment usually within ten working days following the inspection.
-We also send the draft to the headteacher and the education authority or Board of Governors, as appropriate.
-This draft letter is sent to you in strict confidence and you should not share it with anyone else, other than discussing it with the headteacher or education authority or Board of Governors, as appropriate.
+We send you a copy for your comment, via e-mail if available, usually within ten working days following the inspection.
+We also send a copy to the headteacher and the education authority.
+This draft letter is sent to you in strict confidence and you should not share it with anyone else, other than discussing it with the headteacher or education authority if you wish.
 You are invited to comment on how the draft letter identifies the strengths of the school from a parental point of view.
 You are also asked to highlight any important parental concerns.
-Your comments will be considered, in confidence, along with those invited from the headteacher and education authority or Board of Governors, as appropriate.
+Your comments will be considered, in confidence, along with those invited from the headteacher and education authority.

-We aim to publish the letter from the inspection, on our website, within ten working weeks of the end of inspection; the administrator will email the publication letter to you.
-We will publish a fuller document called the Summarised Inspection Findings (SIF) which we will send to the school and education authority or Board of Governors, as appropriate, for an accuracy check before publication.
-We also publish a statistical summary of the responses to the survey where applicable on our website, except in the case of very small schools where individual members of staff, parents and carers and/or children/young people might be identified.
+We aim to publish the letter from the inspection, on the Education Scotland website, within ten working weeks of the end of inspection; the Inspection Administrator will e-mail a copy of the publication letter to you.
+We will publish a fuller document called the Summarised Inspection Findings (SIF) which we will send to the school and EA for an accuracy check before publication.
+We also publish a statistical summary of the responses to questionnaires where applicable on the Education Scotland website, except in the case of very small schools where individual members of staff, parents and carers and/or children/young people might be identified.